Trinity Alps Wilderness

-Management of the Wilderness is shared by the Shasta-Trinity National Forest, Klamath National Forest, Six Rivers National Forest and the Bureau of Land Management.
+Management of the Wilderness is shared by the Shasta-Trinity National Forest, Klamath National Forest, and the Six Rivers National Forest.
 Information about this wilderness can be found at wilderness.net, a website jointly managed by the University of Montana and the four federal agencies that manage Wilderness.

 Please practice Leave No Trace ethics while in the Trinity Alps Wilderness.
 Leave No Trace describes how to dispose of waste properly, where to travel and camp and other ways to minimize your impact on the land and your impact to other hikers.

 |Current Conditions:||Trinity Alps Wilderness Area closed due to the River Complex This 517,000 acre wilderness changes along with the seasons.
 For Trail Conditions call 530-623-2121 and listen to recorded message for most common topics.
 Also, check the Facebook Group (Trinity Alps Wilderness Pictures & Information) for “unofficial” hiker-posted conditions and photos.
 These are as current as is possible.
 Purchase a Trinity Alps Wilderness Map https://store.usgs.gov/product/116404|

 |Operational Hours:||Many trailheads may be inaccessible during winter months|

 |Reservations:||No reservations are needed, but some trailheads like Canyon Creek are very popular and parking is limited.
 Please plan ahead and we encourage you to visit less busy areas during summer weekends, especially holiday weekends.|